 - Bake uncovered for 25 minutes.

 - Remove from the oven, let cool for 5 – 10 minutes and cut into 8 squares.
 Serve hot.

-Usually 1 cup of dry quinoa yields 3 cups cooked quinoa.
-Follow package directions or I cooked quinoa in Instant Pot.
+- Cooked quinoa: Usually 1 cup of dry quinoa yields 3 cups cooked quinoa.
+Follow package directions.
+I use Instant Pot quinoa – sorry, mild Instant Pot obsession here.

-I didn’t have mushrooms and celery on hand, that’s why you do not see it in pics.
+- Vegetables: Onion, peas, carrots, corn, celery and mushrooms.
+I use frozen peas and corn and then add chopped fresh carrot.
+You can also use mirepoix.
+I didn’t have mushrooms and celery on hand, that’s why you do not see it in pictures.
 Filling was a bit too sweet with corn and carrots.

 - Cheese: Mozzarella or cheddar cheese (sorry no need for Parmesan cheese – photo mistake).

 - Eggs: They act as a binder for crust.
 Sorry I have not tried an egg replacer.

 - Milk: Whole milk makes the creamiest sauce.
 Any milk works.